iam-robi/ozkar/README.md

 # ozkar

-zk framework and tooling for healthcare , using o1js
+zk framework and tooling for healthcare and federated learning, using o1js

 get dna data: